ErikThorsell/erikthorsell.github.io/_posts/2018-02-28-machine-learning-freenas.md

 ---

-I have been trying all sorts of ways to install Tensorflow (and Keras) on my FreeNAS.
+I have been trying all sorts of ways to install TensorFlow (and Keras) on my FreeNAS.
 There is AFAIK *one* guide (of which there are several derivatives) for [How to install TF on BSD](https://ecc-comp.blogspot.se/2016/06/tensorflow-on-freebsd.html).